ldbc/ldbc_snb_interactive_v1_impls/README.md

         * The detailed results of the benchmark are printed to the console and saved in the `results/` directory.
     * **Parallelism:** Multi-threaded execution is recommended to achieve the best result.

-For more details on validating and benchmarking, visit the [driver's documentation](https://github.com/ldbc/ldbc_snb_interactive_driver/tree/v1-dev/docs).

 ## Developer's guide

 To create a new implementation, it is recommended to use one of the existing ones: the Neo4j implementation for graph database management systems and the PostgreSQL implementation for RDBMSs.